istresearch/dog-whistle/docs/usage.rst

     }

 This configures all log messages to be counters, tied to the ``cool project`` namespace, and configured to use a local statsd host.

+.. note:: If you have multiple modules or components to your project, you can use dot notation to namespace them like ``my_project.component1``

 Further configuration can be refined via the ``metrics`` key, allow you to specify custom mappings of *log messages* to *keys*.